bcdonadio/gpt-organizer/README.md

 ## Notes and caveats

 - Already-in-project detection checks common fields (case-insensitive, nested OK): `project_id`, `workspace_id`, `folder_id`, `project`, `workspace`, `folder`.
 See source comments in [GptCategorize/categorize.py](GptCategorize/categorize.py) around lines 105–124 and implementation in [_detect_projectish()](GptCategorize/categorize.py:178).
-- DBSCAN runs in Euclidean space over L2-normalized embeddings (≈ cosine distance); epsilon is auto-converted from cosine to Euclidean.
+- HDBSCAN runs in Euclidean space over L2-normalized embeddings (≈ cosine distance); epsilon is auto-converted from cosine to Euclidean.
 See [GptCategorize.cosine_to_euclid_eps()](GptCategorize/categorize.py:497).
-- If DBSCAN yields no useful clusters, we fallback to KMeans with k ≈ √N.
+- If HDBSCAN yields no useful clusters, we fallback to KMeans with k ≈ √N.
 - There is currently no public API to list personal ChatGPT conversations; data export is the reliable route.
 - This project does not move chats.
 A future module will handle execution: see [GptMove/__init__.py](GptMove/__init__.py).